Updated: Aug 7

 The boosted posts reached an astounding 1.93 million unique users during the 14-day period our campaign ran on Facebook.
 Compared to our longer, more complex campaigns in 2020, P4D has not achieved this amount of reach in just 14 days, until now.
 Furthermore, 135,703 individuals engaged with our content through likes, comments, and clicks.
 Also noteworthy is the fact that because of this campaign, P4D currently has roughly 24,000 followers, now with nearly half of them identifying as female due directly to the women's campaign.
 This is a major accomplishment that will not only support our efforts to reach more women through our upcoming campaigns but can translate to increased participation from women in our project activities moving forward, even if they’re online.

 Promoting women’s participation in public policy dialogue and civic engagement is essential to further building momentum for integrity and accountability in Bangladesh.
-Inclusive dialogue about social accountability tools and encouraging their use among all citizens will help communities resolve local issues better, develop more equitably, and encourage active participation from all members in the community.
+Inclusive dialogue about social accountability tools and encouraging their use among all citizens will help communities resolve local issues better, develop more equitably, and encourage active participation from all members of the community.